 Our audits were conducted for the purpose of forming opinions on the basic consolidated financial statements as a whole, ASF financial statements as a whole, and FBF financial statements as a whole.
-The information in the Other Funds and Intra-GSA Eliminations sections in the consolidating and combining financial statements in Schedules 1 through 4 (herein referred to as "consolidating information"), the About this Report, the Table of Contents, Frequently Asked Questions, Letter from the Administrator, How GSA Benefits the Public, Letter from the Chief Financial Officer, Inspector General's Transmittal of the Independent Auditors' Report, and Other Information sections of GSA's 2020 Agency Financial Report is presented for purposes of additional analysis and is not a required part of the basic consolidated, ASF, and FBF financial statements.
+The information in the Other Funds and Intra-GSA Eliminations sections in the consolidating and combining financial statements in

+Schedules 1 through 4 (herein referred to as "consolidating information"), the GSA Websites, Table of Contents, Brief Overview of the AFR, Understanding the Agency Financial Report and its Components, Letter from the Administrator, How GSA Benefits the Public, Letter from the Chief Financial Officer, Inspector General's Transmittal Memorandum, and Other Information sections of GSA's 2021 Agency Financial Report is presented for purposes of additional analysis and is not a required part of the basic consolidated, ASF, and FBF financial statements.